pragma-/pbot/doc/QuickStart.md

 ### Commands

 PBot has several core built-in commands.
 You've seen some of them in this document, for setting up channels and admins.
-Additional commands can be added to PBot though Plugins and Factoids.
+Additional commands can be added to PBot through Plugins and Factoids.

 ### Factoids